On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: Introduction

-The network optimisation problem, called \textsc{Maximum Reachability Trip Temporalisation} (in short, \mrtt{}), that we will analyse in this paper is, hence, the following one: \textit{given a weighted directed multigraph $D$ and a collection of trips \tnet{} on $D$, find a trip temporalisation of \tnet{} which maximises the reachability of the induced temporal graph.} Note that \mrtt{} is a generalisation of the the network optimisation problem based on the edge temporalisation: indeed, the latter one corresponds to the case in which the trip collection is just the collection of all edges in $D$.
+The network optimisation problem, called \textsc{Maximum Reachability Trip Temporalisation} (in short, \mrtt{}), that we will analyse in this paper is, hence, the following one: \textit{given a weighted directed multigraph $D$ and a collection \tnet{} of walks on $D$, find a trip temporalisation of \tnet{} which maximises the reachability of the induced temporal graph.}